 Ask your advisor about the Kenneth R. Parker Award for Excellence in Community Service.
 It is specifically for philosophy students who volunteer!

-How do I know if I am ready to graduate?
+What do I need to do if I'm ready to graduate?

 If you expect to graduate within the next three quarters, you will need to fill out a graduation application with the philosophy adviser.
 Please make an appointment.

-How do I get graduating senior priority (GSP)?
+How do I get graduating senior priority (GSP) for registration?

 Can I go through the spring commencement ceremony if I will be completing my remaining credits in summer quarter?

-Yes, if you fill out your graduations application by the third week of the spring quarter.
+Yes, if you fill out your graduation application by the third week of the spring quarter.